commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Warning** ⚠️

-This check ensures that a package has at least one [codeowner](https://www.commonality.co/docs/codeowners) as determined by the `CODEOWNERS` file.
+Ensures that a package has at least one [codeowner](https://www.commonality.co/docs/codeowners) as determined by the `CODEOWNERS` file.
 It is important to have a codeowner for each package to ensure that there is a responsible person for the maintenance and updates of the package.

 ```json
 {